 Today’s coach excursion takes us first, through the elegant vineyards of Epernay and a visit to a winery.
 Enjoy a guided tour of the estate, and the inevitable wine-tasting, before departing for Reims where there will be some free time for shopping and lunch.
 A visit to the Cathedral is highly recommended, before your coach leaves for another winery and your second tasting session of the day.

 Drive to the coast for the final night of the tour at a campsite conveniently located near Calais port (152 miles).
 Take the time to explore the beautiful coastline along the way and stock up on French produce at a hypermarket.
 For some Second World War history, make a slight detour towards Saint-Omer to visit La Coupole History Centre and 3D planetarium located on a former V2 launch site built in 1943-1944 with plans to hit London.
 Also recommended is a visit to the Atlantic Wall museum at Audinghen, which houses a Second World War coastal battery.
 In the evening there will be a farewell three-course meal and a drink at the onsite restaurant.
 Overnight at campsite near Calais

 Leave the campsite early to make the short drive (15 miles) to catch the ferry from Calais port to Dover and return your motorhome to the depot in Toddington near Luton by 1500 (125 miles).
 This ends the tour arrangements.

 Approximate tour mileage: 1170

 Driving rating: RED as this tour includes some long drives.

-Mobility rating: GENTLE, which involves some walking, mainly flat terrain, a leisurely gentle pace, and involves getting on and off coaches and boats.
+Mobility rating: MODERATE, which involves some walking on uneven terrain, areas with hills or inclines, generally longer walks, and getting on and off coaches and boats.